Latest updates on the coronavirus and heart disease

 Providing a framework to track progress towards the global 25 by 25 targets

-To support the GAP, the WHO created the NCD Global Monitoring Framework (GMF) to track progress in preventing and controlling the four major NCDs.
+To support the Global Action Plan, the WHO created the NCD Global Monitoring Framework (GMF) to track progress in preventing and controlling the four major NCDs.
 The GMF tracks progress on NCDs against the nine voluntary global targets highlighted in the GAP, so is a key tool to hold countries accountable to their UN commitments.
 The framework is also intended to provide the foundation for advocacy, raising awareness, reinforcing political commitment and promoting global action.

 Created in 2014, the WHO Global Coordination Mechanism on NCDs (GCM) was established to support the implementation of the Global Action Plan (GAP) and Global Monitoring Framework (GMF) by coordinating activities, engagement and cross-sector action.
 Led by Member States, other participants include United Nations organizations, non-governmental organizations and academic institutions.